patternfly/patternfly-react/packages/react-core/src/components/Wizard/examples/Wizard.md

 ### Validate on button press

-This example demonstrates how to use the `WizardContextConsumer` to consumer the `WizardContext` imperatively move to a specific wizard step.
+This example demonstrates how to use the `WizardContextConsumer` to consume the `WizardContext`. `WizardContext` can be used to imperatively move to a specific wizard step.

 The definition of the `WizardContext` is as follows: